-You may have heard the sex advice for women that guys want their women to be more vocal and louder in bed, but it’s not just because he wants you reenacting his favorite porn scene.
-Men complain that their partners aren’t speaking up and that they’re unsure if they’re pleasuring you, Berman says.
+You may have heard the sex advice for women that guys want their women to be more vocal and louder in bed, but it's not because he wants you to reenact his favorite porn scene.
+Men complain that their partners aren't speaking up and that they're unsure if they're pleasuring you, Berman says.

 This is one piece of sex advice you'll hear over and over again, regardless of your gender or your partner's gender: Say something!
-"Many men find it erotically charging when the woman is very affirming during sex,” McCarthy says.
-“He enjoys hearing things like, ‘That really feels good’ or ‘I’m really turned on’ or moans.”
-It doesn’t hurt that doing so will mean more enjoyable sex for you since men assume silence means you’re happy.
+"Many men find it erotically charging when the woman is very affirming during sex," McCarthy says.
+"He enjoys hearing things like, 'That really feels good' or 'I'm really turned on' or moans."
+It doesn't hurt that doing so will mean more enjoyable sex for you since men assume silence means you're happy.

 It's a common myth that all guys want is sex, all the time (and this is true in some cases, TBH).
 "The notion that men want sex more often than women is definitely a stereotype, but it's a widely held belief and many heterosexual couples do experience that dynamic in their relationship," Hunter Murray says.
-This can be exhausting when you’re not on the same page.
-“When a woman's partner wants more sex than her, it can be frustrating because it can feel like all he wants is sexual gratification versus emotional closeness," she explains.
+This can be exhausting when you're not on the same page.
+"When a woman's partner wants more sex than her, it can be frustrating because it can feel like all he wants is sexual gratification versus emotional closeness," she explains.
 (Related: How Often Most Couples Really Have Sex)